ainohai/tones/README.md

-# My colorful demos
+# Tones

-Small generative art algorithm practices focused on color
+Small practice to get an understanding of web audio api.

+## Future directions

+Using sound as a part of generative art works.